 Property Management software is an app, program, cloud-based application or other software system that helps property managers at real estate agencies manage all aspects of renting out properties under that agency’s management.

 Property Management software typically helps property professionals manage residential and commercial leasing, as well as some holiday letting or AirBnB leasing.
 Most such software, however, specialises in one type of letting, though many can handle a mix of leasing types.
 Nearly all Property Management software is suitable for residential tenancies.
+What does property management software do?

 Most comprehensive Property Management software will include a trust accounting component.
 Trust accounting features are designed to assist with managing rent payments from tenants, disbursements to landlords or owners, paying and raising invoices, and other one-off payments, such as money held on trust (e.g. bond, retainers).